- Cambridge, USA

-Curatorial A(i)gents presents a series of machine-learning experiments with Harvard Art Museums’ collections and data developed by members and affiliates of metaLAB (at) Harvard.
-The program is scheduled to run March 1 through May 15 as part of an extended metaLAB residency in the Harvard Art Museums’ Lightbox Gallery.
+Curatorial A(i)gents presented a series of machine-learning experiments with the Harvard Art Museums’ digital collections developed by members and affiliates of metaLAB (at) Harvard.
+The exhibition ran from March 1 through May 15, 2022 as part of an extended metaLAB residency in the museums’ Lightbox Gallery.
+During this period, four panel discussions among the artists and designers of Curatorial A(i)gents were offered on Zoom and remain available with closed captions on Vimeo.

 - March 1–6: Kim Albrecht, Watching Machines Loving Grace